lmcmicu/mccal/README.md

 up a new daemon process.
 It is recommended that you customize your window manager's initialization script to automatically run `run_findapps.sh` in the background at startup.

-This is a wrapper around the daemon `findappointment` that

 ## Using **mccal**